AGCoL

 Input and directory structure

 Input: See Input for description of the sequence (FASTA) and annotation (GFF) files.
-The xToSymap program takes as input NCBI or Ensembl files, and outputs the best input files for SyMAP, along with automatically creating the correct directory structure.
+The xToSymap interface takes as input NCBI or Ensembl files, and outputs the best input files for SyMAP, along with automatically creating the correct directory structure.

 Project directory structure: